- Last Updated on 29 December 2016

-With recent legislation across the United States, there has been renewed interest in the therapeutic potential of marijuana (cannabis) for myriad conditions including epilepsy, and even infantile spasms.
-To a limited extent, this has been inspired by small studies in animals suggesting that cannabis may have anti-seizure properties, and early results of a recent open-label study exploring the effectiveness and safety of purified cannabidiol (CBD) for treatment of children with severe forms of epilepsy.
+In the last few years there has been renewed interest in the therapeutic potential of marijuana (cannabis) for myriad conditions including epilepsy, and even infantile spasms.
 The overwhelming source of enthusiasm has been from online parent testimonials and press reports of success in individual patients.
+Perhaps the most balanced parent report was published in Wired magazine.
 However, like many "alternative" therapies which are outside mainstream medicine, there is limited scientific support for the use of cannabis to treat epilepsy.
 Although the internet is replete with testimonials extolling the virtue of medical marijuana, there is insufficient evidence—and especially safety data—to recommend its use for treatment of seizures in most cases.
 Please see our discussion of "Treatment X".
 However, for patients who have not responded to first-line mainstream therapies, and for whom the potential benefit and risks of ongoing seizures/spasms outweigh the largely unknown risks of marijuana therapy, a marijuana preparation may be a reasonable treatment.
 This should take place only after a candid and thorough conversation with a neurologist who is familiar with these therapies and associated risk.

-There are efforts underway to rigorously evaluate the potential usefulness of medical marijuana.
-Specifically, several active drugs derived from marijuana, especially CBD, are being investigated as a potential treatments of severe epilepsy in children, including infantile spasms.
-A purified form of CBD is being developed and tested by GW Pharma, and a synthetic form of CBD is being developed and tested by Insys.
+There are efforts underway to rigorously evaluate the potential usefulness of medical marijuana for treatment of epilepsy in children.
+Specifically, several active drugs derived from marijuana, especially CBD, are being investigated as a potential treatments of severe epilepsy in children, including infantile spasms at UCLA [which is being conducted by authors of this website].
+A purified plant-derived form of CBD is being developed and tested by GW Pharmaceuticals, and a pure synthetic form of CBD is being developed and tested by Insys Therapeutics.
+GW Pharmaceuticals recently announced the successful randomized, double-blind, placebo-controlled studies of CBD for treatment of Dravet syndrome and Lennox Gastaut syndrome, though results have not yet appeared in a peer-reviewed scientific publication.
 CBD contrasts with the principal psychoactive component of marijuana called tetrahydrocannabinol (THC).
-THC is thought to be the constituent most responsible for the "high" of marijuana and associated effects on appetite and potential effects on cognition (e.g. amotivational syndrome, paranoia, unmasking of latent psychosis, etc).
-THC, which is far more potent than CBD, may be "proconvulsant" in some settings, meaning that consumption of THC may provoke seizures.
+THC is thought to be the constituent most responsible for the "high" of marijuana and associated effects on appetite and cognition.
+THC may be "proconvulsant" in some settings, meaning that consumption of THC may provoke seizures.
 In a parallel effort—not regulated by the FDA—several manufacturers (growers) have been breeding plants with high CBD content and low THC content.
 CBD, and other cannabinoids including THC, can be extracted from these plants using a variety of methods to produce a liquid/oil preparation which can be consumed.
 Despite rather compelling and emotional reports in the media, there continue to be major concerns regarding effectiveness, safety, and quality control (esp.
-CBD/THC content, dose variation from batch to batch, shelf-life, pesticide content, infectious—especially fungus—contamination).
+CBD/THC content, variation in potency/concentration from batch to batch, shelf-life, pesticide content, and infectious—especially fungus—contamination).
+The FDA recently published a series of reports in 2015 and 2016 in which they found that numerous community CBD products were inappropriately labeled with regard to CBD content—in some cases with egregious discrepancies.

 Authors: Raymond Zhou, Catherine Jacobson, Julius Weng, Emily Cheng, Johnson Lay, Phoebe Hung, Jason Lerner, Raman Sankar and Shaun Hussain